semihcanturk/mesh_CNN/README.md

 **mesh_overlay.py:** Basic script to set an activation overlay over a pysurfer mesh.

 ### mesh
+This directory holds the main mesh traversal API

 **load_icosahedron.py:** Script to create a icosahedron mesh out of a list of vertex coordinates and a list of faces.

 **mesh_traversal.py:** Traversal API for brain mesh.

 ### mesh_creation
+Includes a script to create a 3D mesh from a surface file.

 **array_extraction.py:** Script to transform brain surface data to arrays that contain vertex coordinates and triplets for mesh faces.